Disjoint Tours and the Price of Diversity: The Price of Diversity of in

+\begin{lemma} In any tour of a metric graph in $\mathbb{S}^1$, all segments have odd depth or all segments have even depth. \end{lemma}

-Consider the case when the input graph $G$ is the uniform geometric graph \uniformCircleGeomGraph{}.
+Consider the case when the input graph $G$ is the uniform metric graph \uniformCircleGeomGraph{}.
 Lemma \ref{lemma:3} implies that any tour that covers some segment of \uniformCircleGeomGraph{} an even number of times has a total cost that is roughly twice the optimal value.
 (Note that we treat 0 as an even number.)

-\begin{corollary} Any pair of disjoint tours $T_1$ and $T_2$ in $\uniformCircleGeomGraph$ such that one of them has exclusively even depth segments satisfies $\min(c(T_1), c(T_2)) \geq 2 \cdot (n - 1)$. \end{corollary}
+\begin{corollary} Any pair of disjoint tours $T_1$ and $T_2$ in $\uniformCircleGeomGraph$ such that one of them has exclusively even depth segments satisfies $\max(c(T_1), c(T_2)) \geq 2 \cdot (n - 1)$. \end{corollary}

-Hence, only tours in \uniformCircleGeomGraph{} with exclusively odd depth segments may have a cost smaller than $2 \cdot (n - 1)$.
+Hence, only pairs of tours in \uniformCircleGeomGraph{} with exclusively odd depth segments may have a bottleneck cost smaller than $2 \cdot (n - 1)$.
 We call such tours \textit{odd-depth} tours.
-Similarly, \textit{even-depth} tours are tours with exclusively even depth segments.
-We now state a useful claim along the same vein of Claim \ref{claim:1} and continue discussing odd-depth tours in Lemmas \ref{lemma.1.1} and \ref{lemma:4}.
+Similarly, \textit{even-depth} tours are tours with exclusively even-depth segments.
+In the rest of the section, we restrict our discussion to pairs of \textit{odd-depth} tours.

-\begin{claim} Consider the uniform geometric graph $\uniformCircleGeomGraph$ for some $n \leq 8$.
-Then \begin{enumerate}[label=(\roman*)] \item There is no pair of edge-disjoint tours when $n \leq 4$. \item There is no pair of edge-disjoint tours with total cost less than $\frac{16}{5}n$ when $n \in \{5, 6, 7, 8\}$. \end{enumerate} \end{claim} \begin{proof} Note that $\frac{16}{5}n = 3n + \frac{n}{5} < 3n+2$ since $n \leq 8$.
-Hence, any pair $(T_1, T_2)$ of disjoint tours of total cost less than $\frac{16}{5}n$ must be of one of the following three types: \begin{itemize} \item $T_1 \cup T_2$ contains $n$ edges of length 1 and $n$ edges of length 2. \item $T_1 \cup T_2$ contains $n-1$ edges of length 1 and $n+1$ edges of length 2. \item $T_1 \cup T_2$ contains $n$ edges of length 1, $n-1$ edges of length 2, and a single edge of length 3. \end{itemize} We have verified by computer that no such pairs of tours exist for $5 \leq n \leq 8$, and that no pair of disjoint tours exists when $n \leq 4$. \end{proof}

 We now extend the notions of \textit{cut-point} and \textit{$\ell$-piece} from Hamiltonian paths to tours.
 A pair of edge-disjoint tours $(T_1, T_2)$ is said to have a \textit{cut-point} $v$ if $v$ is not covered by $T_1$ nor by $T_2$.
 Any sequence of $\ell$ consecutive segments in $C_n$ is called an \textit{$\ell$-piece}.
 The depth of a piece (w.r.t. a tour $T$) is the sum of the depths of its constituting segments.
 The \textit{total depth} of an $\ell$-piece w.r.t. the pair $(T_1, T_2)$ is the sum of depths w.r.t. $T_1$ and $T_2$, respectively.